 Track Leader: Anne Knoflicek

 These classes highlight culinary experts from the Southern Appalachian community with hands-on components and tastings!
 Bring hard skills back to the kitchen.
 Each class will have a focus on local, seasonal, and organic ingredients.
-For 2019, enjoy Wild Mead Making with Marissa Percoco; Cherokee Staple Foods with Tyson Sampson; Food Diaspora with Georie Bryant; and Canning with Kaleb Wallace.
+For 2019, enjoy Mead Making with Marissa Percoco; Local Cherokee Cuisine with Tyson Sampson; Food of the Diaspora with Georie Bryant; and Food Preservation: Canning with Kaleb Wallace.

 Track Leader: Erica Gunnison

 Earth Skills and Primitive Skills are ever increasing in popularity at our event and at other events in the region.
 From survival techniques to sharpening knives, relearn the basic tools of living that our ancestors knew by heart.
-In 2019, enjoy Traditional Foods of the Cherokee with Mary Crowe; Ethnobotany with Lauren Bacchus; Primal Play with Elijah Strongheart; and Woodslore & Wildwoods Wisdom with Doug Elliott.
+In 2019, enjoy Traditional Foods of the Cherokee with Mary Crowe; Invasive Ethnobotany with Lauren Bacchus; Woodslore & Wildwoods Wisdom with Doug Elliott; and Primal Play with Elijah Strongheart.

 Track Leader: Dallas Robinson